AckerlyXu/heima/articles/virtual-machines/windows/hpcpack-cluster-headnode.md

 ---
 # Create the head node of an HPC Pack cluster in an Azure VM with a Marketplace image
-Use a [Microsoft HPC Pack 2012 R2 virtual machine image](https://azure.microsoft.com/marketplace/partners/microsoft/hpcpack2012r2onwindowsserver2012r2/) from the Azure Marketplace and the Azure Portal to create the head node of an HPC cluster.
+Use a [Microsoft HPC Pack 2012 R2 virtual machine image](https://azure.microsoft.com/marketplace/partners/microsoft/hpcpack2012r2onwindowsserver2012r2/) from the Azure Marketplace and the Azure portal to create the head node of an HPC cluster.
 This HPC Pack VM image is based on Windows Server 2012 R2 Datacenter with HPC Pack 2012 R2 Update 3 pre-installed.
 Use this head node for a proof of concept deployment of HPC Pack in Azure.
 You can then add compute nodes to the cluster to run HPC workloads.